jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to the frontline workers (who thanked me).
 But to the bureaucrats, lawyers, managers, and executives who were well paid to "meet, discuss, delegate" about such "garbage" problems.
 As holdovers from the management of the Industrial Age, I went against all they stood for; solving their problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
 They put up gates to shut out, not promote, Digital Age innovation.

 In retrospect, this was damn interesting.
 I was standing at the historical spot.
 A place where the Industrial Age took its stand against human evolution.
+Evolution is of course problem-solving, and solving a problem is always resonable.
+It's very reasonsble for gazelle to run faster if being chased, or a polar bear to grow thicker fur if cold.

-That's why they never said no to me.
+That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 They believed in the rules, especially the one against frontline workers deciding on their own tools, and taking out their own garbage, so to speak.

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
 But I didn't realize how strongly the Digital Age was being held back.
 Antagonists masked their self-interest with self-righteous rule-making.
 In their eyes, I wasn't an innovator helping his society win the game, but just an "uppity extra.
-Society be damned.
+Society's upgrades be damned!

 I don't want to talk about my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
 Even if I had won this battle for the Digital Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
-Because this is hardly the only example of simple innovations being attacked.
-Our hospitals, schools, airports, roads, and so much more are being held back from the Digital Age by self-entitled holdovers of the Industrial Age.
+Being attacked is what typically happens to so many innovations in our society.
+Our hospitals, schools, airports, roads, our entire way of life is being held back from the Digital Age by self-entitled holdovers of the Industrial Age.

 I learned my lesson and wrote this book.
 Because despite already having the digital technology to transform our way of life, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
 They know—even if subconsciously—they lose their status, positions, and identity in a Digital Age economy.
-To improve our lives then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.
+And that's why our lives are so unhappy.
+To improve our days then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.

 ## The Power Of Stories - To upgrade, we'll need to control the tools